Valuation and Distribution Options for a Pension in a Divorce in Arizona

 The Arizona Court of Appeals started analyzing the prior Court of Appeals decision in the case of Koelsch v.
 Koelsch.
 It stated the Koelsch case did provide guidance on how to divide pensions in a divorce.

 However, that case did not authorize a trial court to modify the orders pertaining to the division of a pension contained in a final divorce decree.

-Wife argued Husband’s decision to delay his retirement and, hence, receipt of her share of his pension effectively “blocked her from accessing her sole and separate property”; meaning her share of Husband’s pension benefit.
+The wife argued the Husband’s decision to delay his retirement and, hence, receipt of her share of his pension effectively “blocked her from accessing her sole and separate property”; meaning her share of the Husband’s pension benefit.

 The Court of Appeals rejected Wife’s argument on the basis that she was seeking an impermissible modification of a final property distribution contained in their divorce decree.